Kali-Hac/Awesome-Skeleton-Based-Models/README.md

   - [5.7 Leaderboards](https://github.com/Kali-Hac/Awesome-Skeleton-Based-Models/tree/main/skeleton-based-person-reID#leaderboards) -->

 ## Acknowledge
-If you have any problems, suggestions or improvements, please feel free to contact me (haocong001@ntu.edu.sg).
-Welcome to refine current taxonomy, enrich the collection of skeleton-based models, and share your valuable ideas.
+If you have any problems, suggestions or improvements, please feel free to contact me (haocongrao@gmail.com).
+Welcome to refine current taxonomy, enrich collection of skeleton-based models, and discuss any constructive ideas.